vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-portal.md

     repositories {
       # all repositories with config sections here will be enabled in dynamodb
       user-change {
-        # Name of the table where recordsets are saved
+        # Name of the table where user changes are saved
         table-name = "userChangeTest"
         # Provisioned throughput for reads
         provisioned-reads = 30